jessepav/lacygoill-wiki-backup/C/pitfalls.md

     a[i++] += 2;

 ##
+# Data Types
+## Why should I always append "f" to a constant with a decimal point if it's assigned to a `float` variable?

+An omission might cause a problematic coercion.

+                  not recommended, but OK
+                  v
+    float x = 12.34;
+    assert(x == 12.34);
+                    ^
+                    ✘

+In  the first  assignment, `12.34`  is converted  from an  implicit `double`  to `float`, to  match the type specification  on the LHS.
+Then,  in the assertion, the  evaluation of  `x` is  converted  from `float`  to `double`  (to match  the `double` on the RHS of `==`), by adding a padding of 0's.
+This padding will not match the  bits which  were discarded  in the previous  coercion.
+So,  both the assertion and compilation fail.

+This would be better:

+                   v
+    float x = 12.34f;
+    assert(x == 12.34f);
+                     ^

+---

+GCC will complain if you compile with `-Wfloat-equal`:

+    comparing floating point with == or != is unsafe [-Werror=float-equal]

+But that's a different issue.
+The point is: don't forget the `f` suffix to a `float` constant.

+##
+# Declarations
+## Why should I always initialize a variable?

+If  you  don't,   it  will  be  assigned  a  random   value,  making  your  code unpredictable.

+## Which names should I avoid?

+Names which are reserved.

+This includes  any name starting  with an underscore  and followed by  either an uppercase letter, or another underscore.

+   > -- All identifiers that begin with an underscore and either an uppercase letter or another
+   >      underscore are always reserved for any use.

+For example, C99 provides the `_Bool` type.
+Don't use this name in your code.

+#
 # Expressions
 ## I want to test whether `j` is between `i` and `k`.
 Why shouldn't I write `i < j < k`?